Last updated on May 8th, 2023

 Eyes

 When blood sugar levels are constantly high, it can cause harm to the blood vessels in the eye retina.
 The retina senses the light and signals the brain.
 Damaged retina blood vessels can cause diabetic retinopathy and extreme hair loss.
 This will cause several eye problems and even partial or full blindness if left unattended.
-In addition to this, diabetic patients are also at a greater risk of cultivating other eye diseases, such as cataracts and glaucoma, and extreme hair loss.
+In addition to this, diabetic patients are also at a greater risk of developing other eye diseases, such as cataracts and glaucoma, and extreme hair loss.

 Also Read: Can We Eat Almonds in Diabetes?